WaLi: Can Pressure Sensors in HVAC Systems Capture Human Speech?: WaLi Architecture Design

 \subsection{Complex Multiresolution STFT Loss}

-In this work, we use \emph{Complex Multi-Resolution STFT Loss} that measures the differences between clean and enhanced signals in the complex T-F domain (i.e., amplitude and phase).
-Unlike standard magnitude-only loss \cite{liu2022neural}, we propose a complex multiresolution STFT loss that separately evaluates the loss on real and imaginary parts of STFT across multiple resolutions, thereby capturing fine and coarse spectral details in complex domains.
-At first, spectral convergence loss $L_{SC}$ \cite{tian2020tfgan} and log STFT magnitude loss $L_{mag}$ \cite{tian2020tfgan} are calculated on both real and imaginary parts of the enhanced signal and ground truth speech data.
+\mycolor{Unlike standard magnitude-only loss \cite{liu2022neural}, we propose a \emph{Complex Multi-Resolution STFT Loss} that separately evaluates the loss on real (i.e., amplitude) and imaginary parts (i.e., phase) of STFT across multiple resolutions, thereby capturing fine and coarse spectral details in complex domains.} At first, spectral convergence loss $L_{SC}$ \cite{tian2020tfgan} and log STFT magnitude loss $L_{mag}$ \cite{tian2020tfgan} are calculated on both real and imaginary parts of the enhanced signal and ground truth speech data.
 Let us define the $L_{SC}$ and $L_{mag}$ calculated on real and imaginary STFT data as \{$L^r_{SC}$, $L^i_{SC}$\} and \{$L^r_{mag}$, $L^i_{mag}$\}, respectively.
-Assuming we have $S$ different STFT resolutions, we aggregate the losses by averaging over the resolutions for both real and imaginary parts following Eqn. \ref{eqn:multiresolutionstft}.
+Assuming we have $S$ different STFT resolutions, we aggregate the losses by averaging over the resolutions for both real and imaginary parts, following Eqn. \ref{eqn:multiresolutionstft}.

-We use three resolutions, such as frequency bins = [256, 512, 1024], hop sizes = [128, 256, 512], and window lengths = [256, 512, 1024] to calculate $L_r$ and $L_i$.
+We use $S$ = 3 resolutions, such as frequency bins = [256, 512, 1024], hop sizes = [128, 256, 512], and window lengths = [256, 512, 1024] to calculate $L_r$ and $L_i$.
 The overall complex multiresolution STFT loss, $L^{complex}_{STFT}$ is the sum of $L_r$ and $L_i$.
-The joint optimization in complex T-F domain on magnitue and phase improves the \textit{quality and intelligibility} of the reconstructed speech from pressure sensor data.
+The joint optimization in complex T-F domain on magnitude and phase improves the \textit{quality and intelligibility} of the speech reconstructed from pressure sensor data.